-Gendered Intelligence has produced a number of resources by and for transgender, transsexual and gender questioning young people in the UK and beyond.
-You can view them as PDFs for free, or purchase hard copies of our sexual health booklet.
+Gendered Intelligence has produced a number of resources by and for trans young people and gender questioning young people in the UK and beyond.
+You can view them as PDFs for free.

 A Guide For Young Trans People in the UK

 This booklet was produced by young trans people and gathers stories, sources, facts and tips that these young people believe might be useful to anyone questioning their gender.
 This project was funded by the Department of Health's Sexual Orientation and Gender Identity Advisory Group in 2007.

 "When I saw it...
 I was absolutely blown away - and it's quite emotional in a way to simply be able to hold such a groundbreaking piece of work in my hands.
 Please pass on all our thanks to the young people who worked so hard to produce it - they can be very proud of what they've achieved.
 Everyone I spoke to about the booklet was impressed; we can't wait to get it promoted far and wide into the places where it can help support young people and those involved with them." - Christine Burns

 Guide for Young Trans People in the UK (PDF: 750KB)

 Sadly hard copies of the booklet are no longer available, but the PDF version can be downloaded above.

 'Free To Be Me' E-Zine